 I get it.
 Budgets are hard!
 I can’t preach much here because I battle monthly with keeping all my ducks in a row and within a budget.

-My way of staying in budget for guilt-free online shopping is “pick and stick.”
+My way of staying in budget for guilt-free shopping is “pick and stick.”
 Pick a price range and stick to it!

 There are tons of great blog posts out there about online shopping finds under $50 and under $100.
 It might take some more time to find exactly what you are looking for in your right price range, but who doesn’t love the hunt!
 And taking the time to look for deals will help you avoid guilt when online shopping.

 Another great way to find deals and save more is to search for “open box” deals.
 A lot of major retailers like Best Buy offer this.
 Check out Amazon’s open box and used electronics deals.

 Buying the same product for 30% less can help you avoid guilt when online shopping and stop yourself from overspending.

 Real Time Accountability